Anne Arundel County Public Schools: Public charter and contract schools

-Chesapeake Science Point Public Charter School (CSP) is a magnet school for math and science.
+Chesapeake Science Point (CSP) is a magnet school for math and science.
 The school was founded in 2003 by the volunteer non-profit Chesapeake Lighthouse Foundation (CLF), after the Charter School Law (Bill 75) was put into effect in July 2003, authorizing the establishment of charter schools in the state of Maryland.
 Admission to CSP is via an application and lottery basis.

 Monarch Academy Glen Burnie (MAGB) is another charter school in Anne Arundel County.
 Monarch Academy serves students in Kindergarten through eighth grade.
 It employs Expeditionary Learning, a project based learning model, and is located in Glen Burnie.

 Monarch Global Academy (MGA) is a contract school in Anne Arundel County.
 Monarch Global Academy serves students in Kindergarten through eighth grades.
-It employs the International Baccalaureate Primary Years Program in K-6 and a project based learning model in grades 6–8.
+It employs the International Baccalaureate Primary Years Program in K–6 and a project based learning model in grades 6–8.
 It is located in Laurel, Maryland.